 For more copyright news, click here.

 Duke Energy Corp.
-(DUK), a Charlotte, North Carolina-based energy utility company, was ordered to release internal e-mails discussing its $32 million merger with Progress Energy and the firing of Progress’s Chief Executive Officer Bill Johnson, the Charlotte News Observer reported.
+(DUK:US), a Charlotte, North Carolina-based energy utility company, was ordered to release internal e-mails discussing its $32 million merger with Progress Energy and the firing of Progress’s Chief Executive Officer Bill Johnson, the Charlotte News Observer reported.

 The North Carolina Utilities Commission rejected the company’s contention that these e-mails should be protected from disclosure because they contain company trade secrets, according to the News Observer.